 What’s transitioning like to SD-WAN? ask Nick Dell.
 The IT manager at a leading automotive parts manufacturer recently shared his experience transitioning his company from MPLS to Cato SD-WAN. throughout the webinar, we spoke concerning the reasons behind the decision, the differences between carrier-managed SD-WAN services and cloud-based SD-WAN, and the insights he gained from his experience.

-Dell’s company has been in business for over sixty years and employs 2,000 individuals placed across 9 locations. manufacturing plants needed non-stop network connectivity to make sure delivery to Ford, Toyota, GM, FCA, Tesla, and Volkswagen.
+Dell’s company has been in business for over sixty years and employes 2,000 individuals placed across 9 locations.
+Manufacturing plants needed non-stop network connectivity to make sure delivery to Ford, Toyota, GM, Tesla, and Volkswagen.
 Important applications included cloud ERP and VoIP.